School of Humanities

 English Language and Literature

 The most powerful tool we have is language.
-English majors at Houston Baptist University focus on exploring both the artistry of words as well as developing the tools for critical thinking and writing.
-Whether it be a Shakespearean tragedy or a corporate report, those studying English can interpret the world around them and translate their thoughts into clear language, preparing them for the workplace, graduate study, and a trajectory of lifelong learning.
+English majors at Houston Baptist University focus on exploring the artistry of words as well as developing the tools for critical thinking and writing.
+Whether reading a Shakespearean tragedy or a corporate report, those studying English can interpret the world around them and translate their thoughts into clear language, preparing them for the workplace, graduate study, and a trajectory of lifelong learning.
 Our graduates enter the fields of teaching, law, professional writing, creative writing, and business as they take their ability to interpret language with them into artistic, professional, and personal endeavors.
 Beginning with a concentration on poetry, drama and prose, and including courses in the Great Texts as well as American and British literature, English majors master both the classics and contemporary works while developing their skills in oral and written communication.

 Information about internships, teacher certification, and departmental honors for English majors is available from the department.